Tiffany Qualls

 What advice would you give to young women entering your industry?

-I would tell young women that they are powerful, capable, and worthy—even on the days they don’t feel it.
-Pace yourself, lead with empathy, and remember you don’t have to carry everything alone.
-Your presence matters more than perfection, and your strength is meant to guide, not hide.
-On the tough days, breathe, regroup, and keep going—you are becoming someone powerful, even in the process.
+I would tell young women that they are powerful, capable, and deserving—especially on the days they may not feel it.
+Give yourself permission to pace your journey and lead with empathy.
+You do not have to carry everything alone.
+Your presence has impact far beyond perfection, and your strength is meant to guide, not be hidden.
+On challenging days, pause, breathe, regroup, and keep moving forward.
+Even in the process, you are becoming someone extraordinary.

 Q